Coolchirutha/Coolchirutha/README.md

 ## I'm a Student, Gamer and Developer!
 - 🔭 I’m currently working on Competitive Programming!
-- 🌱 I’m currently learning everything. 🤣
+- 🌱 Trying to learn everything. 🤣
 - 👯 I’m looking to collaborate with other JS Developers.
 - 🥅 2020 Goals: Start CP and get an internship through CDC!!!
 - ⚡ Fun fact: I love to sing and listen to songs and play games.